Marcono1234/known-sites-extension/README.md

 - a browser bookmark with the same domain exists

 The extension uses the [Public Suffix List](https://publicsuffix.org/) (possibly a slightly outdated version) for obtaining the domain.
-This avoid false positives when the content for the domain and all its subdomains is created by the domain owner, but at the same time differentiates between subdomains when their content is user controlled.
+This avoids false positives when the content for the domain and all its subdomains is created by the domain owner, but at the same time differentiates between subdomains when their content is user-controlled.

 ### Usage notes